fwcd/bassment/frontend/README.md

 ## Usage

 To install the dependencies, run `npm install`.
 To run the app in the browser, run `npm run web`, to run it on iOS use `npm run ios` and for Android use `npm run android`.
+To run the Metro bundler directly, run `npm start` (or `npm start -- --reset-cache` to reset the transform cache).

 ## Template